panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 It was agreed as well that Jordi will send an email to PMC members to update their information in the [stakeholders page](https://github.com/panosc-eu/panosc/wiki/PaNOSC-Stakeholders), so it contains their ORCid.

-**6. Update from the WP Leaders - update on what has been achieved and problems**
+**7. Update from the WP Leaders - update on what has been achieved and problems**

-* **WP9 - Outreach & Communication** : Nicoletta explained that progesss is being done in the DOI video, with the script being rewritten (to change ILL references to PaN sources) and logos from different RIs to be added.
-Nicoletta will share the script so everyone could contribute.
+* **WP9 - Outreach & Communication** : Nicoletta explained that progesss is being done on the DOI video, with the script being rewritten (to change ILL references to PaN sources) and logos from different RIs to be added.
+Nicoletta will share the script so everyone can contribute.

 Jean-Francois suggested to involve Datacite as they could help.

-Nicoletta also explained that the website has been updated adn that many events all over europe have been cancelled.
+Nicoletta also explained that the website has been updated adn that many events all over Europe have been cancelled.

-Andy asked news about the Open Science Forum in Trieste and Nicoletta answered that there are no news from the organisation, however she thinks that it will be cancelled.
+Andy asked news about the Open Science Forum in Trieste and Nicoletta answered that there are no news from the organisation, however she thinks that it will also be cancelled.